siderolabs/talos/website/content/v1.2/reference/cli.md

 ### Options inherited from parent commands

 ```
+      --cluster string       Cluster to connect to if a proxy endpoint is used.
       --context string       Context to be used in command
   -e, --endpoints strings    override default endpoints in Talos configuration
   -n, --nodes strings        target the specified nodes